 Method #1: Windows Keyboard Shortcut Keys

 Microsoft Windows support page shared a couple of keyboard shortcuts for different Windows versions.
-But to make things easier for you, just press Ctrl + Shift + Esc simultaneously, the Windows task manager will pop on your screen.
+But to make things easier for you, just press Ctrl + Shift + Esc simultaneously, and the Windows task manager will pop on your screen.
 This is probably the fastest way to bring up the task manager and the most common among the task manager shortcuts.

 Method #2: Press Ctrl + Alt + Del Keys